eduardo-w-bandeira/glosvar/README.md

 =======
  *Glossary of Variable Abbreviations in Python and Alternatives for Protected Names*

 ## Rules
 Abbreviations should:
 1. Whenever possible, be pronounceable as standalone words, rather than requiring the spelling of each letter.
 2. Be used only for words with 6 or more letters.
 3. Refer only to a single word, or at most, to words with the same root.
 4. Whenever possible, not form an existing known word.
-5. Not form a reserved word or, in most cases, a built-in function.
+5. Not form a Python reserved word or, in most cases, a built-in function.

-# Glossary
+# Abbreviations
 - abbrev = abbreviation
 - absol = absolute
 - addr = address
     - Pronounced as "adder".
 - alt = alternative | alternate
 - api = application programming interface
-    - Exception to the rule because the initialism has become a word.
+    - Exception to the rule since the initialism has become a word.
 - app = application
 - arg = argument
 - asc = ascend(ing)
 - attr = attribute
     - Pronunced as "atter".
 - char = character
-    - "ch" as in chuch, and "ar" as in car.
+    - "ch" as in chuch.
 - comp = component
 - conf = configuration
 - const = constant
 - cont = content
 - curr = current
 - dbase = database
-    - Not db, because it's a spelling.
+    - Not db, since it's a spelling.
 - decor = decorator
 - defi = definition | define
-    - Not def, because it's a reserved word.
+    - Not def, since it's a reserved word.
 - desc = descend(ing)
 - descr = description
     - Pronounced as "desker"